rndnet/core/README.md

 Install
 -------

-1. Run `bash make-helm-instance.sh` and set values for new rndnet server managment instance:
+1. Change dir to helm and Run `bash make-installer-instance.sh` and set values for new rndnet server managment instance:
   - New server name
   - Target dir
   - Kubernetes Namespace